DhruvaSharma/django_crud/README.md

 To get a local copy up and running follow these steps.

+Requirements
+* virtual environment with dependencies from requirements.txt
 * must have a mysql database with following configuration
 ```sh
 DATABASES = {